gslewis.id.au:~

 Slackware tagfiles

 What are Slackware tagfiles?
 What purpose do they serve these days?
-Essentially tagfiles provide a list of all packages in a Slackware package series (a, ap, d, e, etc) and the installation preference (add, skip, recommended or optional) of each package.
-If you are doing the suggested "full" or "terse" installation, then all packages are installed without regard for the tagfile preferences.
+Essentially tagfiles provide a list of all packages in a Slackware package series (a, ap, d, e, etc) and the installation priority (add, skip, recommended or optional) of each package.
+Tagfiles are used internally by the Slackware installer to manage the various prompting modes.
+User-made tagfiles can also be used to customise the installation.

 Tagfile format

-Each of the 15 Slackware package series has a tagfile.
+Each of the 15 Slackware package series has a tagfile: a/tagfile, ap/tagfile, d/tagfile and so on.

-Each line of a tagfile has the format package_name:tag where "package_name" is the base name of the package and the "tag" is the installation preference for the package.
+Each line of a tagfile has the format package_name:tag where "package_name" is the base name of the package and the "tag" is the installation priority for the package.
 The tag values are:

 • ADD — Mandatory package to be added.